The Associates (band): Legacy and influence

 The Associates drew stylistically on a variety of genres, including art rock, disco, glam, minimalism, balladry and cabaret.
 Their music has been described as post-punk, synth-pop, new wave and experimental pop.
+They have been described as part of the new pop movement.
 The group was hailed by the likes of Björk and U2's lead vocalist Bono.
 Björk stated that her "love affair with the Associates started when I was fifteen [...], it was Sulk I really got into".
 "I really admired the way Billy used and manipulated his voice on that record".
 Bono said about the Associates: "We ripped them off.
 Billy was a great singer: I couldn't rip him off".
 Artists who have covered "Party Fears Two", include the Divine Comedy, Dan Bryk, King Creosote and Heaven 17.
-Journalist Simon Reynolds, called the group "great should-have-beens of British pop".
+Journalist Simon Reynolds called the group "great should-have-beens of British pop".
 Chris Tighe wrote that the band have "been belated acknowledged as one of the '80s' most inspired pop groups".

 The Scottish crime writer and philanthropist Ian Rankin took the title of his twentieth instalment of the Inspector Rebus series for his novel, Even Dogs in the Wild (2015), from a track on The Affectionate Punch, and the song itself has a role in the story.

 Upon news of Rankine's passing, the English electronic band Ladytron wrote on social media, "No Associates = No Ladytron" while saying that he was the "creator of amongst the most joyous magnificent pop music of all time."